SEND Information Report

 High Well School Special Educational Needs and Disability (SEND) Information Report.

-We hope you will enjoy reading about the variety of ways in which we are able to support your child to reach his/her full potential in order to prepare them for positive futures.
+We hope you will enjoy reading about the variety of ways in which we are able to support your child to reach their full potential in order to prepare them for positive futures.

 What sort of children are given a place at High Well School?